 If your fireplace has been dormant for much of the year, check your smoke and carbon monoxide alarms before that first fire of the season.
 Burn seasoned hardwood only – don’t burn wrapping paper, which can flare up and burn hands, arms or fingers.
 Use a good fireplace grate or screen to prevent sparks from flaring.

 Whether or not your Christmas light display rivals Clark Griswold’s, you can avoid a Christmas Vacation-like disaster by using only electrical decorations with an Underwriter Laboratories (UL) label.
-Before you begin your holiday decorating, inspect your lights for frayed cords, bare/loose wires, or damaged sockets.
+Other twinkling holiday safety tips: Before you begin your holiday decorating, inspect your lights for frayed cords, bare/loose wires, or damaged sockets.
 Be sure to use indoor and outdoor lights appropriately.
 Don’t plug more than one extension cord into an outlet, or connect more than three strings of lights.
 Overloaded electrical are a common cause of holiday fires.

 When putting up your lights and decorations, don’t do it alone – have someone there who can call for help if needed.
 Use a proper ladder – know the recommended weight limit, and make sure the rungs are dry and unbroken.
 Set it on solid, even ground, and test it for sturdiness before climbing.
 Don’t allow children to climb it, and take it down when not in use.